djiaak/piano-web/README.md

 Piano-web
 ===========

 Simple React web app to assist in learning the piano.
 Reads a MIDI file and displays generated sheet music.
-Click Play to play the file and highlight played notes.
+Click Play to play the file and highlight notes.
 Still very much WIP.

 Input and output is handled through React components:
 - Piano sheet music output: Uses Midi Sheet Music (http://midisheetmusic.com/) to parse .mid files and generate sheet music.
 Compiled from C# to JavaScript using Bridge.NET